leto/writing/blog_posts/parrot/m0_meeting.md

 come ask cotto++ or me (dukeleto) on #parrot on irc.parrot.org for some M0 stuff to do.
 We especially need help with writing tests and documentation.

-There is a Parrot hackathon at YAPC::NA this year, where I am sure some M0-related hacking will be happening.
+There will be a Parrot hackathon at [YAPC::NA](http://www.yapc2011.us/yn2011/) 2 this year, where I am sure some M0-related hacking will be happening.
 If you have never been to a hackathon before, I highly recommend them as a way to join a project and/or community.
 Meatspace is still the best medium for some things :)